ord-premise/technical-specs-for-common-workflows/technical_specifications.md

 This solution makes it possible for different platforms to exchange workflow specifications and results through a shared language, facilitating reproducibility, automation, and standardization in the computational materials science community.

-## 5. Implementation

-### 5.1 Design Principles
+## 5. Design Principles

+As stated above, the motivation for our design is to enable (1) full compatibility with the JSON-LD expansion and compaction algorithms, enabling cross-platform semantic data exchange and round-tripping between different schema contexts, and (2) compatibility with automatic UI generation and validation that rely on clean JSON Schema documents.
+We achieve this by defining our schemas in the OO-LD format.
+This allows us to leverage the strengths of both technologies while ensuring that our schemas are easy to use and understand.

-The schemas developed in this work were born of the AiiDA Common Workflows, a system of code-agnostic workflows that can compute materials properties such as Equation of State and Bond Dissociation energies by simulating relaxed structures with various ab-initio codes.
-These workflows have demonstrated their generality and reliability in benchmarking studies, including a comparative analysis of results across 11 different simulation codes ([Nature Computational Materials, 2021](https://www.nature.com/articles/s41524-021-00594-6)).
-We develop here OO-LD schemas for the inputs and outputs of these workflows.
+The common workflow format demonstrated in this work is derived from the [AiiDA Common Workflows](https://aiida-common-workflows.readthedocs.io) (ACWF), a system of code-agnostic workflows driven by the [AiiDA workflow engine](https://aiida.net) to compute material properties including groundstate structure geomentry, Equation of State, and bond dissociation energies.
+These workflows have demonstrated their generality and reliability in [benchmarking studies](https://www.nature.com/articles/s41524-021-00594-6).
+We develop here semantically-enriched schemas for the inputs and outputs of these workflows.

-The choice to start with Pydantic models was motivated by their ease of use, Python familiarity within the scientific community, flexibility, robustness, utility, performance, and compatibility with established tooling.
-Pydantic models are naturally exportable in JSON Schema, which serves as the structural foundation of an OO-LD document.

-To enrich the structural schema with semantic meaning, we add JSON-LD-compatible context through class- and property-level IRIs.
-Each schema class specifies a `_IRI` at the model level and attributes may be annotated using a `MetadataField` descriptor to assign descriptions, IRIs, and JSON-LD containers (e.g. `@set`).
-For simplicity and focus on mechanics rather than ontology alignment, IRIs default to placeholder namespaces such as `https://example.com`, while still enabling correct expansion and compaction behavior via JSON-LD tooling.
+The choice to start from [Pydantic](https://docs.pydantic.dev/latest/) models is motivated by their ease of use, flexibility, robustness, utility, performance, compatibility with established tooling, and familiarity within the scientific community of the Python programming language.
+Pydantic models are natively exportable as JSON Schemas, which serves as the structural foundation of an OO-LD document. we enrich the structural schema with semantic meaning by deriving a JSON-LD context (compatible with the [JSON-LD 1.1 specifications](https://www.w3.org/TR/json-ld11/)) from custom class- and property-level Internationalized Resource Identifiers, or IRIs for short.
+To focus on the ontology-enabled features rather than ontology alignment, we default our IRIs to a placeholder root namespace (`https://example.com/commonWorkflows/`), while still retaining compatability with expansion and compaction operations via JSON-LD tooling.

-One goal of this system is full compatibility with the JSON-LD expansion and compaction algorithms, enabling cross-platform semantic data exchange and round-tripping between different schema contexts.
-Another was to ensure compatibility with UI generation workflows that rely on clean JSON Schema documents for validation and rendering.

-### 5.2 Technical Details

-From a Python engineering perspective, semantic annotation behavior is centralized in a `SemanticModel` base class that leverages a metaclass to automatically process IRIs and semantic hints at the time of model creation.&#x20;
+From a Python engineering perspective, semantic annotation behavior is centralized in a `SemanticModel` base class.
+IRIs are defined as private class-level attributes, and are automatically cast as `@id` entries in the model's JSON Schema via the associated metaclass.
+Class properties (or model fields) are annotated with a custom `MetadataField` extension of Pydantic's `Field` function, which provides a path for IRIs, units, and other attribute-level metadata.

 <details>
 <summary><code>SemanticModel</code></summary>